osama-mousa/osama-mousa/README.md

 # Osama Mousa

-Experienced Full Stack Developer skilled in Frontend Development (React.js, Next.js, HTML, CSS, JavaScript) and Backend Development (PHP, Laravel).
-Proficient in both Manual and Automated Testing, including test planning and performance testing.
-Passionate about Penetration Testing and continuously learning new technologies.
-Strong collaborator with excellent communication, teamwork, and project management skills.
+Passionate and skilled Penetration Tester with a strong foundation in web security and ethical hacking.
+Experienced in identifying vulnerabilities and securing web applications.
+Also proficient in Frontend Development (React.js, Next.js, HTML, CSS, JavaScript) and Backend Development (PHP, Laravel), enabling a deeper understanding of full-stack application security.
+Familiar with both Manual and Automated Testing, including test planning and performance testing.
+Continuously learning and exploring the latest in cybersecurity.
+Strong communicator and team player with solid project management abilities.

 ## 🛠 Skills